CatoCtrl/quartoTemplates-uniJavaDocs/README.md

 ## Level 2 Heading

-This appears in the table of contents.
+This does NOT appear in the table of contents.

 ### Level 3 Heading

-This does NOT appear in the table of contents.
+This also does NOT appear in the table of contents.

 ## Code Example